inveniosoftware/docs-invenio-rdm/docs/operate/customize/look-and-feel/themed_communities.md

+#Themed communities

 _Introduced in InvenioRDM v13_

-Branded Communities allow individual communities on the Invenio platform to have custom visual identities while preserving the overall repository brand.
+Themed Communities allow individual communities on the InvenioRDM platform to have custom visual identities while preserving the overall repository brand.
 This feature is particularly useful for communities who want their presence on InvenioRDM to reflect their brand identity.
-Each branded community can customize:
+Each themed community can customize:

-- Visual styles
+- Customize visual styles
-- Override layout
+- Override layouts
-- Custom static assets and pages
+- Have custom static assets and pages

 This document describes how theming and branding can be applied to individual communities in InvenioRDM.

-## How to set up a branded community
+## How to set up a themed community

 ### **Step 1: Branding Configuration**